rmolinari/data_structures/README.md

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.

-There is a generic implementation, `GenericSegmentTree`, and a single concrete class `MaxValSegmentTree`.
+There is a generic implementation, `GenericSegmentTree`, and a concrete class `MaxValSegmentTree`.

 ## References
 - Edelkamp, S., Elmasry, A., Katajainen, J., _Optimizing Binary Heaps_, Theory Comput Syst (2017), vol 61, pp 606-636, DOI 10.1007/s00224-017-9760-2